stadlmax/pyFIFOtax/example/README.md

 # example
 This folder contains an example.
-- `transactions.xlsx` is the input of the repor, i.e. all relevant transactions (sales / deposits), wire transfers, dividend payments, and fees
+- `transactions.xlsx` is the input of the report, i.e. all relevant transactions (sales / deposits), currency conversions to EUR, dividend payments, and fees
 - `report_2022_daily_rates.xlsx` is the generated report for this example for the report year 2022 and using daily exchange rates
 - `report_2022_monthly_rates.xlsx` is the generated report for this example for the report year 2022 and using monthly averages of exchange rates